amaliebarras/redarena-app/readme.md

 	* JOb training, mental health counseling
 	* broad not deep

-7. Are there any assets that I am required to incorporate into the design?
+5. Are there any assets that I am required to incorporate into the design?
 	* Green field

-9. How do you track the student improvement?
-	*  Out of scope

 ## Style Tiles

 We came up with a few different concepts for styling, playing around with child-like, feminine, and friendship.
 We ended up going with a barn-like color scheme and sans-serif spacious type, since we knew our screens would be busy.